richardhj/contao-theme-framework/README.md

 ### Do not deploy the assets folder

-The assets folder with the source files (if present) should be excluded from deployment because it most likely contains the node_modules folder next to the source folder.
+The assets folder with the source files (if present) should be excluded from the deployment because it most likely contains the node_modules folder next to the source folder.
 In contrast, all other files, like the theme.yml manifest and public and templates folders need to be uploaded when deploying.